Ain al-Fijah: Syrian Civil War

 Ain al-Fijah came into the spotlight during the ongoing Syrian Civil War when in December 2016, its water processing facility was destroyed, cutting off supply from the spring and thereby depriving Damascus 70 per cent of its water supply.
-The Syrian government and the rebels seeking to depose him had previously had an understanding to keep water services running during the war, but this came to an end in mid-December, when government forces launched an offensive to take the town after accusing rebels of contaminating the water supply with petroleum.
+The Syrian government and the rebels seeking to depose it had previously had an understanding to keep water services running during the war, but this came to an end in mid-December, when government forces launched an offensive to take the town after accusing rebels of contaminating the water supply with petroleum.
 The spring was destroyed on 22 December, and sources are unclear of who destroyed it, with the government and opposition blaming each other.

 On March 14, 2017, the U.N.
 Independent International Commission of Inquiry on Syria said that the Syria's air force deliberately bombed water sources in December, a war crime that cut off water for 5.5 million people in and around the capital Damascus.
 The commission said it had found no evidence of deliberate contamination of the water supply or demolition by armed groups, as the Syrian government maintained at the time.